-- Establish on-going storm water working group and conduct for public comment.
+- Established on-going storm water working group for public comment.
 A stormwater working group began meeting on 1/10/18.
-Attendees from OEHS, Facilities and Operations and Housing are included.
-OEHS and Sustainability are working with Housing and Student Life to coordinate events to increase student involvement.
-Two events are planned: Residence Hall staff will be trained on stormwater in April and a Stormwater Awareness Event will be included in the "Big Event" planned by Student Life on April 14.
-An article will also be published in the UAH News to raise stormwater awareness. - Establish and maintain working relationship with the joint City/County Storm Water Program.
-On 3/31/17, Taylor Myers and Bryce Morgan met with representatives of the City (Dustin Wilbourne and Bobby Simmons) to discuss a solution to stormwater coming onto the UAH property from the city from a ditch along John Wright Drive and another that feeds the two ponds on Sparkman Drive.
+Attendees from OEHS, Facilities and Operations and Housing were included.
+OEHS and Sustainability worked with Housing and Student Life to coordinate events to increase student involvement.
+Two events were planned: Residence Hall staff where trained on stormwater in April, 2018 and a Stormwater Awareness Event was included in the "Big Event" planned by Student Life on April 14, 2018.
+An article was published in the UAH News to raise stormwater awareness. - Established and maintained working relationship with the joint City/County Storm Water Program.
+On 3/31/17, Taylor Myers and Bryce Morgan of UAH met with representatives of the City (Dustin Wilbourne and Bobby Simmons) to discuss a solution to stormwater coming onto the UAH property from the city from a ditch along John Wright Drive and another that feeds the two ponds on Sparkman Drive.
 An agreement was reached to reduce the spraying of herbicide in these areas to prevent erosion.

-- Make copies of the SWMP available at OEH&S office and website.
-This information was posted to the website as of 1/10/18. - Place e-mail link on OEHS website to report storm water pollution concerns.
+- Made copies of the SWMP available at OEHS office and website.
+This information was posted to the website as of 1/10/18. - Placed e-mail link on OEHS website to report storm water pollution concerns.
 This information was posted to the website as of 2/9/18.